-(2) Course-related assessment for the purposes of these exam regulations is the final exams (including any relevant repeat exams) in each module; it may also be calculated overall from several components.
-The Special Provisions of these exam regulations and the module handbooks set out what type of final exam is to be completed in each module: Verbal and/or written and/or practical.
+(2) Module-specific assessment for the purposes of these exam regulations is the final assessment (including any relevant repeat assessment) in each module; it may also be calculated overall from several components.
+The Special Provisions of these exam regulations and/or the module handbook set out what type of final exam is to be completed in each module: oral, written, or practical, or a combination of these elements.
 The Special Provisions of these exam regulations may also allow for other supervised assessed coursework, to be appraised according to the same standards.
-The Master's thesis and any associated oral Master's examinations, associated colloquia and oral exams on the contents of the Master's thesis are not course-related.
+The Master's thesis and any associated oral Master's thesis are not module-specific.

-(3) The nature and workload of course-related assessed and non-assessed work and any supplementary work, as well as the time for its completion, must be made known to all students taking part by the person responsible for the class - usually at the beginning of the class.
+(3) The nature and workload of module-specific assessed and/or non-assessed work and any supplementary work, as well as the time for its completion, must be made known to all students taking part by the person responsible for the class - usually at the beginning of the class.

-(4) If a candidate can show credibly, by presenting a doctor's certificate, that he/she is unable to complete assessed coursework in whole or in part in the form provided for due to lingering or constant medical condition, impairment or disability, the head of the board of examiners will allow him/her an extension in which to complete the assessed coursework or equivalent assessed coursework in a different form, upon application by the candidate.
-The same goes for coursework and any other relevant work.
+(4) If a candidate can show credibly, by presenting a doctor's certificate, that he/she is unable to complete assessed coursework in whole or in part in the form provided for due to lingering or constant medical condition, impairment or disability, the head of the examination board will allow him/her an extension in which to complete the assessed coursework or equivalent assessed coursework in a different form, upon application by the candidate.
+The same applies to coursework and any other relevant work.
 This also applies in the event of illness of a child solely or chiefly in the candidate's care.

-(5) Students on leave are not entitled to attend classes or to take part in assessed coursework which must be completed as part of a class.
+(5) Students on leave are not entitled to attend classes or to take part in modulespecific assessment which must be completed as part of a class.
 They do not take part in elections or administrative processes at the University.
-The board of examiners will decide on participation in non-course-related assessment, upon written application.
+The examination board will decide on participation in non-course-related assessment, upon written application.
 Students on leave under § 61 (3) LHG (maternity leave, parenting leave, carer's leave) have the right to take part in classes and to carry out coursework and assessed work.
 The details of this are set out in the paramount regulations governing admission and enrollment at the University of Tübingen, as amended.

-(6) The type, content and workload of the non-assessed coursework and course-related and assessed coursework, the demands of the examinations as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbooks.
-However, provisions in these exam regulations and in the Special Provisions of these exam regulations take precedence over provisions in a module handbook.
+(6) The manner, content, and scope of the non-assessed coursework and modulespecific or other assessment, the requirements for examinations as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbook.
+However, provisions in these exam regulations take precedence over provisions in the module handbook.

-(7) The head of the board of examiners ensures that each exam date is announced in good time.
+(7) The head of the examination board ensures that each exam date is announced in good time.

-§ 11 Registration and admission to course-related assessed work
+§ 11 Registration and admission to module-specific assessment

-(1) Students must register for every piece of course-related assessment by a date set by the board of examiners in accordance with the provisions set out by the board of examiners.
+(1) Students must register for every piece of module-specific assessment by a date set by the examination board in accordance with the provisions set out by the examination board.

-(2) A student can only be admitted to course-related assessment if he/she:
+(2) A student may only be admitted to module-specific assessment if he/she: